 Here is how I use my 10-year-old-three-cycle dishwasher, so it doesn't "cook" the food in the plates.
 First, I must say that I never rinse any of my dishes; I put all of them right away in the dishwasher.

 I run items such as small plastic storage baskets or bins, refrigerator door bins, cutlery trays and ceramic crocks used to hold cooking utensils through the dishwasher.

 Consider using gel dishwasher detergent or gel-pacs in your dishwasher.
 They aren't as abrasive as the powder detergents are.
-They will get the job done without leaving scratches on your dishes.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.